Drinati/Excel-Analytics-Portfolio/README.md

 ## 👨‍💻 About Me

-I'm Félix, a Data Technician Bootcamp student with a passion for transforming data into actionable insights.
+I'm Driheli, a Data Technician Bootcamp student with a passion for transforming data into actionable insights.

 My goal is to continue developing my skills in: